How to Determine if a Rectangle is Perfect

 // calculate the theoretical vertex coordinates of the perfect rectangle

-// accumulate the area of small rectangles
+// accumulate the area of the small rectangle

 actualArea += (x2 - x1) * (y2 - y1)